semantic-flow/sflo/documentation/concept.weave-label.md

 id: 1c023wm7blmyv94jqsw8slt
 title: Weave Label
 desc: ''
-updated: 1764268103700
+updated: 1765782247629
 created: 1762811935065
 ---

+Two kinds:

+## Timestampy

-A human-readable, sortable identifier for a given weave that is used in composing [[version folder names|folder.slice]].
+human-readable, sortable identifier for a given weave that is used in composing [[version folder names|folder.slice]].

 The value encodes the UTC date and time of [[mesh-resource.component.slice.version]] creation (weave) in the format `YYYY-MM-DD_HHMM_SS` (with underscores between date, time, and seconds), enabling simple chronological (lexical) comparison in SPARQL and across file-system hierarchies.